-Uplink Bandwidth: Enter the uplink bandwidth of the device in Mbits that is applied to the rule.
+Uplink Bandwidth: Enter the uplink bandwidth of the device in Mbits per second.

+Rule Type: Use the drop-down menu to select the type that is applied to the rule.
 Available options are: Allocate average BW for each station, Allocate maximum BW for each station, Allocate different BW for 1a/b/g/n stations, and Allocte specific BW for SSID.
 The rules are described below.